riordanalfredo/personal-blog/app/content/blog/loco-motive-design/index.md

 2. Avoid unnecessary complexity by always considering simpler options first.
 3. Align with the "Fail Fast" principle by identifying issues early in the design process.

-For example, after creating a new class (step 4), we return to step 1 to see if we can now use or reuse methods from this new class before moving on to more complex solutions.
-This iterative cycle continues until we've addressed the design challenge adequately, always preferring simpler solutions when possible.
+For example, after creating a new class (step 4), we return to step 1 to see if we can now use or reuse methods from existing classes, including the newly created one, before considering more complex solutions.
+This iterative cycle continues through each step, always starting back at the simplest option.
 This stepwise, iterative approach encourages careful consideration before implementing more complex solutions, aligning with the "Composition over Inheritance" principle.
-It also helps us maintain flexibility in our design, allowing us to adapt to changing requirements or new insights as we progress through the modernisation of legacy code.
+It also helps us maintain flexibility in our design, allowing us to adapt to changing requirements or new insights as we work with legacy code that we cannot directly modify.
+By consistently revisiting simpler options, we ensure that we're not unnecessarily complicating our design when interacting with existing systems.

 By following this cyclical process, we ensure that each design decision is thoroughly evaluated and that we're not unnecessarily escalating the complexity of our solution.
 I reckon this approach is particularly valuable when working with legacy systems, where incremental improvements are often more practical and less risky than wholesale rewrites.